(Part one of a two-part series on marriage.)

 Yet, the next iteration of marriage that might resolve our problems doesn’t seem to be right around the corner.
 How can you prepare for marriage with realistic expectations?
 In part two, we’ll explore how to best position yourself to face this dilemma.

-If you’d like to learn how to create realistic expectations and sustainable happiness in your relationship, consider scheduling a session.
+Want to create realistic expectations and sustainable happiness in your relationship?
 We’d love to connect and help you create your best life in either couples or individual therapy.